We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-If a person thinks they have a deficiency in any vitamins or minerals, they should speak with a healthcare professional.
+If a person thinks they have a vitamin or mineral deficiency, they should speak with a healthcare professional.
 A simple blood test can determine any deficiencies that may be present, and a doctor can advise on how a person can increase their levels of relevant vitamins or minerals.

-Below are answers to some frequently asked questions about multivitamins:
+Below are answers to some common questions about multivitamins.

 Do men’s multivitamins really work?

-Many companies market their multivitamins as dietary supplements, and these contain vitamins, minerals, herbs, and amino acids, among other ingredients.
+Many companies market their multivitamins as dietary supplements containing vitamins, minerals, herbs, and amino acids, among other ingredients.

 According to the